sdobber/FluxArchitectures.jl/docs/src/index.md

 ## Installation

 Download [Julia 1.6](http://www.julialang.org) or later, if you haven't already.
-You can add FluxArchitectures from using Julia's package manager, by typing
+You can add FluxArchitectures from  Julia's package manager, by typing
 ```
 ] add FluxArchitectures
 ```